Register for Online Training

 – Debi Neat, Safe and Drug Free School Trainer, Phoenix Union High School District

-CURRICULUM
+CURRICULUM APPROACH

-The training program offers a comprehensive approach for individuals planning to offer MPOWRD meetings within their facilities.
+The online training program offers a comprehensive approach for individuals planning to offer MPOWRD meetings within their facilities.
 Redefining personal empowerment, developing unconditional support, creating new strategies in teen empowerment, defining confidentiality factors, working through trust issues, and ultimately teaching teens to be “present” for each other, are several of the key components which will be emphasized during the breakout sessions.